 A stellar art exhibition can make for a fabulous day out, but sometimes you just want to be in the great outdoors.
-Luckily, these do not need to be mutually exclusive thanks to the fantastic selection of world-class art in sculpture parks, beaches and gardens which makes for a scintillating experience
+Luckily, these do not need to be mutually exclusive thanks to the fantastic selection of world-class outdoor art in sculpture parks, beaches and gardens which makes for a scintillating experience

 Sculpture by the Lakes, Dorset